-On its own, the legal contract of employment offers a limited representation of the employment relationship, with employees contributing little to its terms beyond accepting them.
-In this sense, the psychological contract may be more influential as it governs the perceptions of the employer-employee relationship and influences how employees behave from day to day.
-At its core, the psychological contract is built on the everyday actions and statements made by both parties – the expectations and promises that anchor both positive and negative perceptions.
-It is intangible in nature – quite unlike the legal contract of employment signed by employers and employees.
+On its own, the legal contract of employment offers a limited representation of the employment relationship, with workers contributing little to its terms beyond accepting them.
+In this sense, the psychological contract may be more influential as it describes the perceptions of the relationship between employers and workers and influences how people behave from day to day.
+At its core, the psychological contract is built on the everyday actions and statements made by one party – and how they are perceived and interpreted by the other.
+It’s intangible by nature, unlike the legal contract of employment signed by employers and workers.

-This factsheet explores contemporary definitions of the psychological contract within the context of the 21st century employment relationship.
-It identifies ways that managers can bolster the psychological contract by listening to employees’ opinions and managing expectations effectively.
-The factsheet also considers the impact of the psychological contract on broader organisational strategy.
+This factsheet explores the psychological contract within the context of the 21st century employment relationship.
+It identifies ways that managers can bolster the psychological contract and its impact on broader organisation strategy.
+The factsheet also considers the role of HR in managing the psychological contract.